kevinlogan94/metaOA-preparation/README.md

 # meta OA practice

 This project is designed to prepare candidates for the Meta OA Assessment.

-It is a time-based key-value store with TTL and versioning, built with Python, UV, and pytest.
+In this project, you will build a time-based key-value store with TTL and versioning, built with Python, UV, and pytest.
 You’ll implement the `Solution` class in `src/database.py` to satisfy a comprehensive unit test suite.

 Inspired by: https://www.hellointerview.com/guides/meta/e5